Clusters in the RFC Editor Queue

 What is a cluster?

-A cluster is a set of 2 or more drafts that are normatively related.
-Documents that are normative references, but do not themselves have any normative references to Internet-Drafts may move forward in the process independent of the other documents in the cluster.
+A cluster is a set of two or more documents that are normatively related.
+Documents that are normative references but do not themselves have any normative references to Internet-Drafts may move forward in the process independently of the other documents in the cluster.
 Other clustered documents may move through the RFC publication process together for one of the following reasons:

 - They are linked by normative references directly.